UJumesh/Codevita-Internship/README.md

 ## Umesh Jatav

+**Full Stack Developer**

+- B.Tech CSE Student
-Full-Stack Development Intern
+- CodeVita Full-Stack Development Intern

 ---

+# ⭐ Support

-⭐ If you like this project, consider giving it a Star on GitHub!
+If you found this project useful, consider giving this repository a ⭐ Star.

+It motivates me to build more open-source projects.